mariahcoleno/PromptEngineeringStage/PromptEngineering/README.md

 ### Example Colab Output (phi-2 Model Repetition and Improved Answer, GPU)

 - Below is a sample output from running the script in Google Colab with GPU enabled (`microsoft/phi-2` model).
-- This output demonstrates how the model first repeats the prompt’s answer, then generates an improved, more detailed response on the next attempt.
+- This output demonstrates prompt chaining: the model first generates a question about "photosynthesis", then answers it, then refines the answer for clarity and simplicity.
 - For the topic "photosynthesis":
-  - The script prompts the model to explain "photosynthesis" to a 10 year-old.
+  - The script prompts the model to generate a simple question for a 10-year old.
-  - The model initially repeats the prompt, then generates a more detailed and accurate answer on the next attempt.
+  - The model generates an answer, which is then refined to be even more accessible.
-  - The script extracts the answer from the model's output and validates it.
+  - Each step is validated; if the output fails validation, a fallback is used.
-  - If the answer is correct, it is shown as the final output.
-If not, a fallback response is used.
+  - In this example, the model's outputs passed validation, so the extracted and final outputs are the same.

-  - In this example, the model's answer passed validation, so the extracted and final outputs are the same.
+Note: **Few-shot examples** are included in some prompts to help the model learn the desired format or reasoning style.
+This complements the prompt chaining approach by improving model relia$

 <details>
 <summary>Click to expand Colab output</summary>